Pennsylvania Foreign Qualification

 3. File Foreign Registration Statement and Docketing Statement Online

-Log into PENN Filing with your Keystone Login account to file your Foreign Registration Statement (Form DSCB:15-412) and New Entity Docketing Statement (Form DSCB: 15-134A) online.
+Log in to the PA Business One-Stop Shop Hub with your Keystone Login account to file your Foreign Registration Statement (Form DSCB:15-412) and New Entity Docketing Statement (Form DSCB: 15-134A) online.

 As a foreign corporation, if you are "doing business" in Pennsylvania you are required to register as a Foreign Association with the Pennsylvania Department of State.
 In lieu of defining what constitutes "doing business," the Department of State does provide a list of activities not constituting "doing business."
 The Foreign Registration Statement (Form DSCB:15-412) and accompanying New Entity Docketing Statement (Form DSCB: 15-134A) can be filed online with the PENN File system.
 Note: Pennsylvania does not require a Certificate of Existence for foreign registration.